 1.4.
 Ancient Agora and Roman Forum (optional)

 The Ancient Agora of Athens and the Roman Forum are great places to explore with the kids.
 This marketplace used to be the beating heart of ancient Athens.
-It is where ancient Athenians were gathering, discussing and making decisions democratically, where business was taking place, and where philosophers and performers would be found.
+It is where ancient Athenians were gathering, discussing, and making decisions democratically, where business was taking place, and where philosophers and performers would be found.

 From the Temple of Hephaestus to the House of the Furies, there’s plenty to explore in the Agora.
-The Roman Forum was the meeting point during the Roman era of Athens and is a bit further away
+The Roman Forum was the meeting point during the Roman era of Athens and is a bit further away.

-While the Ancient Agora is one of the most important landmarks of Athens, visiting the Acropolis and the Acropolis Museum in the morning and the Ancient Agora in the afternoon can be very tiring.
-This is marked as optional not because it is not important, but because not every family will have the stamina to visit another archaelogical site.
-You will be passing by the Ancient Agora in Plaka in any case, so you will get to see it even if you decide not to visit it
+This is marked as optional not because it is not essential but because not every family will have the stamina to visit another archaeological site.
+You will be passing by the Ancient Agora in Plaka in any case, so you will get to see it even if you decide not to visit it.

 Day 1 Itinerary – Explore Monastiraki and Psyrri

-After all the sight-seeing of the day, it’s time to stroll around and relax!
+After all the sightseeing of the day, it’s time to stroll around and relax!

 1.5.
 Explore Monastiraki